Liquid helium tanks

 They are composed of an internal shell for storing liquid helium, covered with multi-layer vacuum insulation and an external shell that is subjected to the external environment.
 Thermal panels can then be added to increase the cryostat's efficiency and ensure the helium remains at low temperatures for several years in orbit.

-- Proven experience ǀ LHESS supercritical helium tanks have been fitted on Ariane 5 since its first launch in 1996, thereby proving their efficiency and robustness.
-Moreover, they have been continuously improved to increase their performance
+- Proven experience ǀ SSHeL supercritical helium tanks have been fitted on Ariane 5 since its first launch in 1996, thereby proving their efficiency and robustness.
+Moreover, they have been continuously improved to increase their performance.
+They are also fitted on Ariane 6 launchers

 - Quality standards ǀ These cryostats are produced according to European space quality standards in a controlled environment.
 We have several 100 to 100,000-class clean rooms to ensure a level of cleanliness that is compatible with the end use